 It begins with experienced developers who understand the current applications and best practices when building a site.
 They should know the most likely points of vulnerability, and how to write code that allows desired data to pass, but blocks potentially harmful data.
 They also should understand how to plan and build for enterprise-level business cybersecurity, as well as hosting applications that can help manage security risks.

-Once a site is built, it’s chiefly about who gets access.
-There are basic security precautions (e.g., making sure access information is not obvious, and is regularly refreshed) that should be implemented, and the site should be properly maintained as new software patches and updates become available.
+Once a site is built, there are basic security precautions (e.g., making sure access information is not obvious, and is regularly refreshed) that should be implemented.
+The site should be properly maintained as new software patches and updates become available.
 It’s also important to have the right hosting setup, and applications to monitor for security risk.
 Lastly, have a response plan for how to handle such threats, and worst case, a malicious hack.
 This includes having a separate backup to get your site immediately up to speed again.

 There are costs to maximizing business cybersecurity when building the site.
 Is there a point of diminishing returns?

 One can make the case that a more secure site is one that is custom-built from the ground up.
 However, significant liabilities come with a custom-built CMS (Content Management System), compared to off-the-shelf CMSs like WordPress or Joomla:

 - It’s much more time consuming, and thus more costly, to build